 Use the installed unit name such as mysql or mysqld.

-Related: How to manage MySQL or MariaDB service in Linux - Import the seed dump on each replica before starting replication.
+Related: How to manage MySQL or MariaDB service with systemctl in Linux - Import the seed dump on each replica before starting replication.

 $ mysql --user=root --password < /var/tmp/mysql-ha-seed.sql

-Import into an empty or disposable dataset only, because restoring a full dump over unrelated existing data can create conflicts or silent drift.
+Import into an empty or disposable dataset only, because restoring a seed dump over unrelated existing data can create conflicts or silent drift.

-- Extract the replication coordinates from the dump header on each replica.
+- Read the commented replication coordinate line near the top of the seed dump on each replica.

-The dump header is the safest source for file and position values, especially when the source uses a custom binary log basename.
+The dump header is the safest source for file and position values because --source-data records the coordinates that match the snapshot.

-- Point each replica at the source server with the extracted coordinates.
+- Point each replica at the source server with the coordinates from the seed dump.

 GET_SOURCE_PUBLIC_KEY=1 is needed when the replication account uses the default caching_sha2_password plugin and the channel is not already protected with TLS or a configured public key file.